-Everything you need to know about the College Football Playoff Championships 2018
+Everything you need to know about the College Football Playoff National Championship 2018

 What should I say to express my allegiance to these teams?

 If you're rooting for Alabama, it's "Roll Tide."
 Roll Tide is the state motto of Alabama; it's written into the preamble of their constitution.
 Instead of "good morning," or "I love you," Alabama fans say "Roll Tide."
 It's every Alabama baby's first words.
-Its power cannot be understated.
+Its power cannot be overstated.

 If you're rooting for Georgia, it's "Go Dawgs," with a "w."